-If you suffered injuries in a car accident, but you are not sure who to hold liable for your damages, contact the Law Offices of Ogle, Elrod & Baril, PLLC.
+If you suffered injuries in a car accident, but you are not sure who to hold liable for your damages, contact OEB Law, PLLC.
 Our lawyers have helped many car accident victims in Tennessee recover compensation for their medical bills, lost wages, property damage, pain and suffering, and other losses.

 We can help you hold the at-fault driver or drivers liable for your injuries.
 Our legal team enlists the aid of accident reconstruction specialists to help determine fault in complex cases.
 Contact us now at 865-546-1111 to schedule a free, no-obligation case evaluation with one of our firm’s car accident lawyers.

 How Can an Accident Reconstruction Specialist Help Prove Fault?

 An accident reconstruction specialist examines everything from skid marks, road debris, and the final resting positions of the vehicles to determine the cause of an accident.
 A specialist can also establish the role each driver had in the crash.
 If you are not sure who caused your wreck, an accident reconstruction can prove who was liable.